nuagesdencre/vero_hsa/blog/meetings/reviewing-my-plan-draft.md

 ### Data gathering methods
-This is a lot for the time frame available Questionnaire (<100 >400)
+Received comment regarding initial plan: _This is a lot for the time frame available_

+- Questionnaire (<100 >400)
+- Interview (5-8 people)

-Aiming for confidence rate <70
+Aiming for confidence rate <70 (80%)
-Put in the details of the sample calculator
+- Put in the details of the sample calculator
-Interview (5-8 people)

 ## Questions raised